sedovalx/gradle-aspectj-binary/README.md

   fully compatible Java bytecode.
 It goes without saying that the plugin works for Java sources as well.

-  > The plugin uses AspectJ 1.8.9 to be compatible with Java 7 bytecode, versions 1.8.10 and higher produce bytecode that requires Java 8.
-Mind that AspectJ 1.8.9 doesn't support Java 11.
-Still, the plugin itself is compiled with `openjdk8` so it is required to have JDK8 to use the plugin.
+  > The plugin uses [AspectJ 1.9.2](https://www.eclipse.org/aspectj/) for generating the bytecode.
+Please read there about supported JDK versions.
+The plugin itself is compiled with `openjdk8`, so it requires JDK 8 or above to work.

 ### Usage